Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Experiments

 \subsection{Baselines}

 We compare the results obtained with \crawl{} to a wide range of graph learning methods.
-We report values that are currently listed on the leaderboard for the benchmark datasets as well as additional results from the literature that are not officially listed yet.
-Our main baselines are numerous message passing GNN architectures that have been proposed in recent years (see Section \ref{relwork}).
-Additional methods not yet mentioned in Section \ref{relwork} are MPNN by \cite{corso2020principal} as well as FLAG \citep{kong2020flag} which was proposed to improve the training of GNNs with adversarial data augmentation.
+Our main baselines are numerous message passing GNN and Graph Transformer architectures that have been proposed in recent years (see Section \ref{relwork}).
+We report values as provided in the literature and official leaderboards\footnote{Leaderboards: \url{https://ogb.stanford.edu/docs/leader_graphprop} and \\ \url{https://github.com/graphdeeplearning/benchmarking-gnns/blob/master-may2022/docs/07_leaderboards.md} }.
+For a fair and direct comparison, we exclude results of ensemble methods and models pre-trained on additional data.